mateussn/clock/README.md

-# Timer
+# Clock
-Just a simple timer in C
+Just a simple clock in the marvelous C language